nablarch/nablarch-document/en/application_framework/application_framework/libraries/data_io/functional_comparison.rst

 .. [#csv_multi_format] When handling CSV of different format for each record, use :ref:`data_format`.
 .. [#json_layout] Input/output of JSON data is not implemented.
 When handling JSON data, use :ref:`data_format` or OSS.
 .. [#xml_layout] Input/output of XML data is not implemented.
-When handling XML data, use :ref:`data_format` or JAXB.
+When handling XML data, use :ref:`data_format` or Jakarta XML Binding.
 .. [#converter] Converters such as trim only for fixed-length data are provided.
 To convert the value with CSV, data format conversion has to be performed before output and after input.
 .. [#char_replace] Create a handler for character conversion to handle the collated characters (character conversion) of input data.